besure94/giphy-API/README.md

 * Bootstrap
 * JavaScript
 * Webpack
-* Webpack-cli
 * Node Package Manager
-* .babelrc
-* .eslintrc

 ## Description

+This application allows users to generate GIFs by searching for a keyword(s), or by selecting "random" or "trending".

 ## Setup/Installation Requirements

-* Select the green "Use this template" button and select "create a new repository".
+* Select the green "Code" button, clone this repository to your desktop, and open it in VS Code.
-* In the terminal, go to your project folder and run the command $ npm install to install node_modules.
+* Open a new terminal, go to the root directory, and run the command `$ npm install` to install node_modules.
-* Run the command $ npm run build to bundle together JS files.
+* In the root directory, run the command `$ npm run build` to bundle together JS files.
-* Enter the command $ npm run start to start a live development server.
+* In the root directory, enter the command `$ npm run start` to start a live development server.
-* Enter the command $ npm run lint to check for errors.
+* In the root directory, enter the command `$ npm run lint` to check for errors.
-* Enter the command $ npm run test to test business logic.

 ## Known Bugs

-* _Any known issues_
-* _should go here_
+Application functions as intended.
+At some point I would like to work on adjusting the aspect ratios by refactoring my code.

 ## License

-// add functionality for trending and random endpoints
-1. Add radio button for trending and random.
-2. Add JS code for getting search type on form submission (in handleFormSubmission function)
-3. Hand search type to API call and create parameter for search type.
-4. Write conditional logic to alter URL based on user input.
-  * use "let"

-// add a try...catch block
+MIT

+Copyright(c) 2023 Brian Scherner